junxit/us-congress-bills-112/bill.md

 # H.R.
 2548

-> To designate the facility of the United States Postal Service located at 6310 North University Street in Peoria, Illinois, as the “Charles ’Chip’ Lawrence Chan Post Office Building”.
+> To designate the facility of the United States Postal Service located at 6310 North University Street in Peoria, Illinois, as the “Charles “Chip” Lawrence Chan Post Office Building”.

 ## § 1.
 Charles “Chip” Lawrence Chan Post Office Building